BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

    - Windows: Ubuntu application (Windows Linux Subsystem)
    - Mac/Linux: Terminal

 You environment should be ready to go, everything required was set up during installations!
+In the video, you will be working with a dataset from https://swcarpentry.github.io/shell-novice/setup.html.
+Click on this link, and navigate to the section Download files.
+Download shell-lesson-data.zip, unzip it, and move the file to your Desktop.

 Contact Andréanne Proulx if you have questions on this module, or if you want to check that you completed successfully all the exercises.